pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ### Intermediate Cross-Loading Model

-The idea of a measurment is maybe a little opaque when we only see models that fit well.
+The idea of a measurment model is maybe a little opaque when we only see models that fit well.
 Instead we want to briefly show how an in-apt measurement model gets reflected in the estimated parameters for the factor loadings.
 Here we specify a measurement model which attempts to couple the `se_social` and `sup_parents` indicators and bundle them into the same factor.

 ```{code-cell} ipython3
 coords = {